SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     of an instance are imported.
 -   All handler methods have changing parameters that are usually not explicitly specified in the definition but implicitly used.
-The addition `CHANGING` is not needed.
+The explicit specification of the `CHANGING` addition is not needed.
 In most cases, these are [RAP response parameters](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_response_param_glosry.htm "Glossary Entry").
     The following image shows the F2 information in ADT for the create